cubicap/Jaculus-dcore/docs/getting-started.md

 ## Setup

+Make sure, you have [Node.js](https://nodejs.org) installed.
+The recommended version is 18.0.0 or newer.

-The first step is to install the Jaculus CLI tool:
+Next, install the Jaculus CLI tool:

 ```bash
 npm install -g jaculus-tools